-Texas governor Abbott clarifies if golf courses can remain open or must close after a week
+Texas governor Abbott clarifies if golf courses can remain open or must close after confusion

 However, a week later, there was confusion in interpreting his order.

 In a statewide conference call on April 7, the city of Alice reported Abbott deemed golf courses non-essential and said they must be closed for the duration of the order.
 The city of Alice reported this from the call on their municipal website.
+Alice officials were not the only ones among the more than 1,100 city and county officials on the call to interpret the message similarly.

-However, in an announcement on his website, the governor did not mention courses in noting state parks would close temporarily.
-We reached out to Governor Abbott's media office for clarification.

-Ultimately, state parks -- and golf courses therein -- must close.
+However, confusion stemmed from the lack of a formal announcement on the Governor's website.
+In an announcement on his website noting state parks would close temporarily, the governor did not mention courses.
+Ultimately, state parks -- and, it seems, golf courses therein -- must close.
 However, golf courses can otherwise remain open throughout the state.

+We reached out to Governor Abbott's media office for clarification and awaiting an official response.

+Meanwhile, the various interpretations in the state have led to further confusion.
+Some clubs reached out to GNN seeking further clarity.
+Further, officials from various counties have reached out to the Governor for clarity.
+Kendall County Judge Darrel Lux had multiple conversations with the Governor's offices and communicated to clubs the the directive has been "either clarified or rescinded" and courses could remain open -- albeit with the caveat that this is a fluid situation.

 Courses can close voluntarily or could be ordered closed by a more specific ordinance at a local level.
 In a number of Texas counties and cities, golf courses had already been required closed.
 Various governments in the state had closed their owned-and-operated courses as well.